yasiryagi/helpdesk/roles/storage-providers/README.md

 # Overview

 This page will contain all information on how to setup your storage node and becoming a `Storage Provider` on the Joystream Testnets.
-As we have decided to re-write the node from scratch instead of fixing the one currently active, there is currently no reason to run the node.
+As we have decided to re-write the node from scratch instead of fixing the one currently active, there is currently no reason to run the node before the release of [Acropolis](https://github.com/Joystream/joystream/tree/master/testnets/acropolis#live-milestones).

 # Instructions

 The instructions below will assume you are running as `root`.
 This makes the instructions somewhat easier, but less safe and robust.

-Note that this has only been tested on fresh images of `Ubuntu 18.04 LTS` and `Debian 8`.
+Note that this has only been tested on fresh images of `Ubuntu 16.04 LTS`, `Ubuntu 18.04 LTS` and `Debian 8`.

 ## Initial setup
 First of all, you need a fully synced [Joystream full node](https://github.com/Joystream/substrate-node-joystream/releases).
 For instructions on how to set this up, go [here](../validators).
 Note that you can disregard all the parts about keys, and just install the software.